 New accounting rules and disclosure requirements can impact our financial results and the comparability of our financial statements.
 The authoritative literature which has recently been issued and that we believe will impact our consolidated financial statements is described below.
-There are also several new proposals under development, including proposals related to leases and financial instruments.
+There are also several new proposals under development.
 If and when enacted, these proposals may have a significant impact on our financial statements.

 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers topic of the Codification, which supersedes existing revenue recognition guidance.
 Under the new standard, a company will recognize revenue when it transfers goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled to in exchange for those goods or services.
 The standard allows for either full retrospective or modified retrospective adoption.
 In July 2015, the FASB voted to defer the effective date of ASU 2014-09 by one year to interim and annual reporting periods beginning after December 15, 2017 and permitted early adoption of the standard, but not prior to December 15, 2016.

-While we are still evaluating the full impact of adopting this standard on our consolidated financial statements and disclosures, we have determined that it will impact our loyalty program accounting.
-The new standard will no longer allow us to use the incremental cost method when recording the financial impact of TrueBlue® points earned on JetBlue purchases and will require us to re-value our liability with a relative fair value approach.
+While we are evaluating the full impact of the new standard on our consolidated financial statements, we have determined that it will impact our loyalty program accounting.
+JetBlue will no longer be allowed to use the incremental cost method when recording the financial impact of TrueBlue® points earned on qualifying JetBlue purchases.
+We will be required to re-value our liability with a relative fair value approach, which is anticipated to significantly increase the related liability.
+In addition the standard will likely result in a change in the timing and classification of our revenue recognition for certain ancillary fees directly related to passenger revenue tickets, as these services are not longer likely to be considered distinct performance obligations.
+Fees associated with these services are likely to be recognized as of the date of travel, not when assessed to the customer, and classified as passenger revenue.